 Paper Evaluation and Acceptance

 All submissions will be evaluated through a competitive peer-review process.
 The submissions will be judged considering the criteria described in the guidelines above.
 Accepted full papers may require editing for clarity prior to publication and presentation.
 They will appear in the IEEE Digital Library.

-At least one author of each accepted paper must attend the conference in order to present their paper.
+At least one author of each accepted paper or presentation must attend the conference to present their work.

 |Abstract Submission||Monday, February 24th, 2020|

 |Preliminary author notification based on Submission Form||Monday, March 30th, 2020|

 |Final Author Notification Based on Slideset||Tuesday, May 12th, 2020|

 All deadlines are 23:59 Anywhere on Earth (Standard Time).